theneonwhale/frt-photo-share/README.md

 # Photo share app
+Introducing a robust application that offers a secure and interactive platform for photo sharing.
+With features like JWT token-based authentication, three distinct user roles, and the ability to manage photos by viewing, downloading, and deleting them, users can easily organize their visual memories.
+Moreover, users can enhance their photos, add tags and descriptions, generate QR codes for easy sharing, engage in comments and ratings, while admins and moderators maintain control over user interactions and ratings.

 ## Prerequisites
 Before you begin, ensure that you have the following prerequisites installed on your system: